FallenGameR/Books/sa_book_1/notes.md

 - Low quality of the centralized service
 - Lack of customization of the centralized solution, new features are not landed in time
 - Some way of reducing the cost (or likelly hide it elsewhere)

+## Communication

+- I statements - "I feel {soft_emotion} when you {action}"
+  - hard emotions like anger makes people defensive and they would not hear you out
+  - soft emotions: hurt, unvalued, very happy, frustrated, disappointed, untrusted